Sobia-s/sobiaS/README.md

 🏅 Holder of 10 industry certifications (Frontend development+, JavaScript Essentials+, and more) 🌐 Focused on **frontend development, digital products, and strong online presence**

+---

+## 🚀 Lumina

+🎯 My independent React portfolio system:

+- Built **Lumina**, a complete portfolio system focused on structure, storytelling, and online presence
+- Designed reusable, config-driven components and responsive UI
+- Built and launched it **end-to-end, from idea to production**

 </div>